robinskil/Neo4jObjectMapper/README.md

     public DateTime DateOfBirth { get; set; }
     public IList<Owns> Owns { get; set; }
 }

-public class Owns
+//In neo4j this will be our relation between person and house.
+So a person will own a house. public class Owns
 {
     public DateTime OwnedFrom { get; set; }